TheEdoRan/uuidv7-js/README.md

 If you provide a custom timestamp, it will be used instead of the current one.
 Generation works differently in this case:

 - if the custom timestamp is different from the last custom stored one, it generates new `rand_a` and `rand_b` parts;
 - if the custom timestamp is the same as the last custom stored one, it uses `rand_b` and then `rand_a` as randomly seeded counters, in that order, just like the normal generation method.
-If both `rand_a` and `rand_b` overflow, though, the generator throws an error informing that a valid UUIDv7 cannot be generated with the provided timestamp.
-This is an extremely rare case.
+If both `rand_a` and `rand_b` overflow, though, the generator creates new `rand_a` and `rand_b` parts.
+This breaks monotonicity per instance with custom timestamp, but ensures that a valid UUIDv7 is always returned.
+Keep in mind that this is an extremely rare case and should really never happen.

 ## Field and Bit Layout